Implicit memory: Illusion-of-truth effect

 The illusion-of-truth effect states that a person is more likely to believe a familiar statement than an unfamiliar one.
 In a 1977 experiment participants were asked to read 60 plausible statements every two weeks and to rate them based on their validity.
-A few of those statements (some of them true, others false) were presented more than once in different sessions.
+Some of these statements, both true and false ones, were presented more than once in different sessions.
 Results showed that participants were more likely to rate as true statements the ones they had previously heard (even if they didn't consciously remember having heard them), regardless of the actual validity of the statement.

 As the illusion-of-truth effect occurs even without explicit knowledge, it is a direct result of implicit memory.
 Some participants rated previously heard sentences as true even when they were previously told that they were false.
 The illusion-of-truth effect shows in some ways the potential dangers of implicit memory as it can lead to unconscious decisions about a statement's veracity.

 Procedural memory

 A form of implicit memory used every day is called procedural memory.
 Procedural memory lets us perform some actions (such as writing or riding a bike) even if we are not consciously thinking about it.

 In one experiment two groups of people, one composed of amnesic patients with heavily impaired long-term memory, and the other composed by healthy subjects, were asked several times to solve a Tower of Hanoi puzzle (a complex problem-solving game that requires thirty-one steps to complete).
 The first group showed the same improvements over time as the second group, even if some participants claimed that they didn't even remember having seen the puzzle before.
-These findings strongly suggest that procedural memory is completely independent from declarative memory.
+These findings strongly suggest that procedural memory is somewhat independent from declarative memory.

 In another experiment two groups of people were given a flavored carbonated drink.
 The first group was later exposed to motion sickness, and these participants developed a taste aversion against the carbonated drink, even if they were made aware that the drink didn't lead to the motion sickness.
 This shows that there appears to be an implicit, procedural memory that subconsciously links the sickness and the drink flavor.

 It is debated whether implicit attitudes (that is, attitudes people have without being consciously aware of them) belong under the category of implicit memory or if this merely involves a pragmatic approach to asserting knowledge.
 In some ways, implicit attitudes resemble procedural memory as they rely on an implicit, unconscious piece of knowledge that was previously learned.